pgdogdev/docs/docs/features/sharding/cross-shard-queries/insert.md

     ($1, $2, $3, $4)
 ```

-A row will be created on each shard.
-Each shard can then use joins to fetch this data with [direct-to-shard](../query-routing.md#select) queries.
+An identical row will be created on each shard.
+[Direct-to-shard](../query-routing.md#select) queries can then either fetch them directly or join with other sharded or omnisharded tables.

 ### Consistency